 Veteran or Military Service Member students are bound by the same Academic Warning, Probation, Suspension, Appeal, and Reinstatement system as non-military students.
-However, if a veteran or military service member fails to earn a semester GPA of at least 1.0 during a given semester, the University will academically suspend the student.

 Administrative Withdrawal

 An administrative withdrawal may occur after the institution's drop-and-add period for disciplinary reasons or inadequate attendance.
 The following procedure will be used to recommend a student to be administratively withdrawn.